Interim Rule and Scoring

-CMMC Info’s Free Scoring Template
+CMMC Info’s Free Scoring Template/Tool

 Submitting your Scores

-As noted above, the template also allows you to track any security requirements that are not fully implemented, including assigning one or more responsible parties, identifying resources needed (including individuals and financial resources), specific milestones toward implementation (target dates for each milestone should be included), and any changes in the milestones.
+As noted above, the tool allows you to track any security requirements that are not fully implemented, including assigning one or more responsible parties, identifying resources needed (including individuals and financial resources), setting specific milestones toward implementation (target dates for each milestone should be included), and any changes in the milestones.
 Again, this information is used for your internal tracking purposes and will not be submitted to DoD.

 As you prepare to submit your score and other information, it is important to remember that the submission of scores to SPRS is likely to constitute an affirmative declaration by your organization of its readiness to handle Controlled Unclassified Information.
 DoD will be relying on the scores to make risk-based decisions about which proposals are best.
 Submitting false information, such as higher than appropriate scores or shorter than anticipated completion dates, could result in significant fines and penalties under the False Claims Act and even result in debarment.
 We will soon offer free, video-based training on the False Claims Act, CMMC, Section 889 compliance, and other topics related to cybersecurity and data privacy.
 Be sure to register for our newsletter for more details!